Bemmanuel01/test-repository/README.md

 Kalob is a nice and awesome teacher.
 I will leave him a nice review!

-I will be making change to my repository soon.
+I will be making change to my repository soon...!